Welcome to True Worldview

 We’ve been dropped in the middle of a life situation where the cultural zeitgeist is described vividly in Judges 17:6 as “everyone did that which was right in his own eyes.”
 Incidentally, zeitgeist is another German word that refers to “spirit of the age.”
 I really know very little about German but these are words you need to know when dealing with worldview and culture.
 The spirit of the age is beyond relativism; it’s relativism on steroids; not only is truth what the individual makes it, most now question the existence of any kind of truth.
 Moreover, a hyper-sensitivity has set in such that just about anyone can be accused of discrimination and effectively marginalized for simply speaking the truth in love.
 That’s our sitz im leben (another German phrase meaning life situation).
 We’re speaking some true truth into it.
 Thanks for stopping by.

-My name is Paul Dean and I’m a Real Estate Broker turned pastor just over twenty years ago.
+I’m Paul, and I’m a Real Estate Broker turned pastor just over twenty-five years ago.
 I’m married to Mary.
 I met her two and a half years before our wedding when I walked into a Burger King and she took my order.
 It’s a good thing I love a hamburger; it truly was love at first sight.
 I mean I was smitten with her, not the hamburger.
-So for almost thirty years we’ve been, as our song says, “happy together.”
+So for thirty years we’ve been, as our song says, “happy together.”
 She stays at home but works very hard.
 Not only has she home-schooled all of our children but she’s very active in women’s and children’s ministry.
 And without her work with and for me, I would have no ministry.
 She has the most engaging personality and the grandest effervescent smile.
 It’s actually disarming.
 That’s why she’s so effective in gospel conversation.
 She’ll take your position apart and give you the biblical answer.
 She’ll say things that are highly offensive and never offend you.
 I like that.
 I wish I could do that.
+Together we have three children: Jay, Christi, and Amy.

 I was born into a home with two great parents and a fun sister who came along a little later.
 I actually had a great childhood; no one dropped me on my head or anything.
 Well, they did but I don’t blame them or that for what’s wrong with me now.